Log In

 1-WHAT SAY THEE: Added blinkers when winning an April 17 Laurel allowance fresh off the claim that day for Horacio DePaz.
 The 8-year-old was picked up for $25,000 at Turfway when oddly dropped in price off a $40,000 claiming win just prior.
 He’s earned just shy of $500K and is 3-for-7 at the distance.

 3-CRUISE THE NILE: The good news is that he’s won 4 in a row, including the local prep, the Henry S. Clark.
 The bad news is that trainer Graham Motion indicated immediately after the Clark that he’s more inclined not to stretch him out to 1-1/8 miles in the Dinner Party just yet and always thought he’s a miler.
-The field came up a bit light on numbers and here they are, but he feels like an underlay price for this distance and further class rise.
+The field came up a bit light on numbers and here they are, and while he felt like an underlay price for this distance and further class rise earlier in the week, now he's strictly the horse to beat after scratches.

 4-FORT WASHINGTON: Last year’s Dinner Party winner was the record-padding sixth in this race for Hall of Fame trainer Shug McGaughey.
 The ‘title defense’ loses some of its handicapping relevance with the venue change from Pimlico to Laurel as we can’t necessarily check the box that he’ll run as well in his local debut.
 The pace scenario works against the late-running 7-year-old as does history.
 No horse has repeated in this race in exactly 100 years – sine Sarazen in 1925-’26.